Dogs are truly beautiful creatures. They can be cute or elegant, fluffy or hairless, skinny or fat, and yet all still be equally adorable.

 Its short legs made it more effective than large dogs when trudging through tough terrain.

-The Alpine Dachsbracke is said to be a descendant of larger Austrian hounds, and it is speculated that these hounds were breed with the Dachshund in order to create the Alpine Dachsbracke.
+The Alpine Dachsbracke is said to be a descendant of larger Austrian hounds, and it is speculated that these hounds were breed with the Dachshund to create the Alpine Dachsbracke.

 While it is not a very common pet outside its home of Austria, it has become renowned as a great companion.